vivinano/MudaeAutoBot/README.md

 # Optimize the snipes
 if you run $settings within your mudae server you can obtain the snipe protections timers if you set them accordingly you can usually snipe before a "Human user" can react to snipe

+Note: The MudaeAutoBot snipes in all servers you are in that has Mudae in them this is a feature which I enjoy but Currently will only actively roll on one server.

 # requirments
 discord.py